Maison-de-la-Simulation/parallel-advection/benchmark/README.md

 ```

 # Known issues
-- With AdaptiveCpp on the MI250X, we must `export ACPP_PERSISTENT_RUNTIME=1` variable because it causes bugs with the google benchmark framework.
+- With AdaptiveCpp on the MI250X, export the `ACPP_PERSISTENT_RUNTIME=1` variable because it causes crash with google benchmark framework.